myworldbox/tutorial/git/README.md

-# tutorial -> Git
+# Git
-all tutorial notes related to Git
+All tutorial notes related to Git

 ## Discard commits
 ```bash